 This is my the summer itinerary for my series of slow travel in Tuscany.
 In this article you will find my personal itinerary of how you can enjoy 5 perfect summer days of taking it easy in Tuscany.
 From food to wine, artisanal delicacies to beautiful animals, with the team from Km Zero Tours by your side, this is the only guide you’ll need.
 For the other articles on slow travel in Tuscany see the links at the end of this post.

-Tuscany is Italy’s most romantic and beautiful region.
+Tuscany is Italy’s most romantic and beautiful region and always included in the perfect itinerary of Italy.
 Widely known and famous thanks to countless movies and love stories, this undulating province south of Florence is a food and wine paradise.
 After spending a few days in the area here is my perfect five summer days of Slow Travel in Tuscany enjoying the concept that changed the way I see travel now.

 Day 1: From Florence to Tuscany

 If you can, I would suggest combining Tuscany with Rome, where you can stay at a luxurious and romantic hotel while you explore the city’s amazing sights and fill your senses with the best food.
 When you arrive in Tuscany, you will probably be looking forward to a quieter more rural life and that is exactly what these 5 days in Tuscany will be about.